BabylonJS/Documentation/content/How_To/Particles/shape_emitters.md

 When used with a GPU Particle system the generators(`particlePositionGenerator` and `particleDestinationGenerator`) will provide a particle index whereas when used with a CPU Particle system they will provide the actual particle to update.

-Here is an example of a custom particle emitter: https://www.babylonjs-playground.com/#77BKY4
+Here is an example of a custom particle emitter: <Playground id="#77BKY4" title="Custom Emitter" description="Simple example of a particle custom emitter." image=""/>